 Higher Education Diversity Work and its Discontents – In 2014, student activism erupted in a series of critical incidents on university campuses around the world.
 For example, the #itooamharvard and #RhodesMustFall campaigns began as local campus movements at Harvard and the University of Cape Town respectively, both campaigns subsequently spread transnationally through social media.
-This activism draws attention to the discrepancy between institutional conceptions of inclusion, evidenced in diversity work, and student experiences of persistent exclusion.
+This activism draws attention to the discrepancy between institutional conceptions of inclusion, evidenced in diversity policies and practices, and student experiences of persistent exclusion.

 The Oregon Transfer Project – a qualitative study of first-generation Oregon community college (CC) students’ transfer knowledge and advising experience in the context of shifting state legislation.
-Baseline data was collected in Fall 2018 and preliminary findings are published in the forthcoming edited volume, At the Intersection: Unpacking the Experiences of First-Generation College Students Today (Stylus Publishing, Spring 2020).
+Baseline data was collected in Fall 2018 and preliminary findings are published in the forthcoming edited volume, At the Intersection: Unpacking the Experiences of First-Generation College Students Today (Stylus Publishing, late 2020).
 Data collection will continue over multiple years to determine the efficacy of changing legislation, inform policy revision, and generate knowledge regarding CC transfer among first generation students.

 Oregon State Legislature, Senate Interim Committee on Education.
 Expert Perspectives on Community College to University Transfer Systems.
 September 16, 2019 (Oregon Transfer Project at minute 20:16)